The Best Modeling Amps for Guitar - Combo All Under $1000

 The Best Combo Modeling Amp Under $200

-Other features include color display, headphone out, aux input and USB connectivity.
+Other features of the amp include a colored display, headphone output, auxiliary input, and USB connectivity.

-If you're looking for a practice amp with good balance of tone quality and sonic versatility, then check out the Fender Mustang LT 25.
+If you’re in search of a practice amp with a good balance of tone quality and sonic versatility, I recommend checking out the Fender Mustang LT 25.

 - Amp Models: 20